Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Discussion

 \subsubsection{Tacit Knowledge}

-It is worth noting that the improved performance obtained with voice features, and the lower cost of the approach, do not rule-out biofeedback.
-We have shown that the best performance are actually obtained with a combination of both types of features.
-In addition, biofeedback captures involuntary body signals that the speaker cannot fully control, while voice tone can, to a certain extent, be manipulated to deceive~\cite{KimAndre}.
+It is worth noting that the improved performance obtained with voice features, and the lower cost of the approach, do not rule out biofeedback.
+Indeed, biofeedback captures involuntary body signals that the speaker cannot fully control, while voice tone can, to a certain extent, be manipulated to deceive~\cite{KimAndre}.
 Biofeedback can reveal a more faithful representation of emotions, and one can compare discrepancies between emotion prediction with biofeedback and with voice to identify situations in which what the voice ``tells'' is different from what the speaker ``feels.''
 This can happen in requirements elicitation interviews, which can involve controversial political aspects~\cite{milne2012power}, or domain experts who need to be interviewed to gather process-related information but may be reluctant to share their knowledge~\cite{gervasi2013unpacking}.
-Therefore, the results of this research can further be applied to tackle the issue of tacit knowledge in requirements engineering~\cite{gervasi2013unpacking,ferrari2016ambiguitycues,sutcliffe2020known}.
+Therefore, the results of this research can be further applied to tackle the issue of tacit knowledge in requirements engineering~\cite{gervasi2013unpacking,ferrari2016ambiguitycues,sutcliffe2020known}.